eleiannu/situated_sports_vis/README.md

     1. Drag the Charts.xcodeproj (that is inside the Charts folder) to the XCode project
     2. Go to your target's settings, hit the "+" under the "Embedded Binaries" section, and select the Charts.framework

+The file containing the logic and algorithms is situated_sports_vis/mlkit-master/ios/quickstarts/vision/VisionExample/CameraViewController.swift